syncfusion-content/java-file-format-docs/java-file-formats/word-library/working-with-sections.md

 section.getHeadersFooters().getHeader().addParagraph().appendText("[ Second Section Header ]");
 //Insert the second section footer. section.getHeadersFooters().getFooter().addParagraph().appendText("[ Second Section Footer ]");
-//Set the LinkToPrevious to true for retrieve the header and footer from the previous section. section.getHeadersFooters().setLinkToPrevious(true);
+//Set the LinkToPrevious property to true to retrieve the header and footer from the previous section. section.getHeadersFooters().setLinkToPrevious(true);
 //Append some text to the second page of the document. paragraph = section.addParagraph();